nu11secur1ty/nu11secur1ty.github.io/README.md

 is not working at this moment...

 ## WARNING!
-- If you use this software for malicious purposes, you are responsible for it!
+- If you use this software for malicious purposes, you will be responsible for this action!